40478641/Group4/use-case/Use_Case2.md

 #CHARACTERISTIC INFORMATION
 #Goal in Context

-2. As a client I want to be all the countries in a continent organized so that it is the largest population to smallest.
+2. As a client I want to display be all the countries in a continent organized so that it is the largest population to smallest.

 ##Scope
 Student Group Project